Political Theatre in Russia and Ukraine

-Traditional regime-type designations—democracy, authoritarianism, and their hybrid cousins—help us think about how power is enacted in relationships between states and society, but they also reify state-society relationships as homogenous across territory and coextensive with state boundaries.
-This monograph reexamines state-society relationships in the contexts of contemporary Russia and Ukraine.
-Drawing on extensive fieldwork-based research, the manuscript analyzes the political economy of popular participation in imitations of democratic institutions, from staged electoral contests to elite-driven social movements.
-In these contexts, far from simply reproducing elements of the Soviet past, such performances articulate a distinct politics that expresses a global shift in the configuration of state and capital.
-Using the concept of political theater, the manuscript shows how spatial variation in the ways individuals experience interaction with state agents can help us understand how and where fractures develop in public understandings of political legitimacy—and how ordinary people even may come to disagree about the proper boundaries of the polity.
+Traditional regime-type designations—democracy, authoritarianism, and their hybrid cousins—help us think about how power is enacted in relationships between states and society, but they also reify state-society relationships as homogenous across territory.
+This monograph reexamines state-society relationships in twenty-first century Ukraine and Russia.
+Drawing on long term fieldwork-based research in borderlands regions of the two countries, the manuscript analyzes the political economy of popular participation in imitations of democratic institutions—from staged electoral contests to elite-driven social movements.
+Far from simply reproducing elements of the Soviet past, and more than mere products of political technologists’ fancy, such performances emerge from concrete economic incentives and articulate a distinct politics.
+The manuscript shows how spatial variation in individuals’ interactions with state agents can illuminate how and where fractures develop in public understandings of political legitimacy—and how and why ordinary people even may come to disagree about the proper boundaries of the polity.

 A Social Life of Property